The meeting aimed to select a set of prioritized items from the product backlog to be delivered during the current sprint.

-There is one essential question: What should be prepared for each of the Scrum roles before they attend the Sprint Planning meeting?
+There is one essential question: What should be prepared by each of the Scrum roles before they attend the Sprint Planning meeting?

-- to identify the right people, prepare scheduling and logistics.
+- identify the right people, prepare scheduling and logistics.

-- to update the definition of done if needed and keep it ready for reference during the event.
+- update the list of done items if needed and keep it ready for reference during the event.

 When should the Sprint Planning meeting take place?